Teen Drinking: Risks, Consequences, And Solutions

 10. The National Institute on Alcohol Abuse and Alcoholism reports that people aged 12 to 20 account for 3.4% of all alcohol consumers in the United States.

-What causes teenagers to start drinking alcohol at a young age?
+What causes teenagers to start drinking alcohol?

 There are a variety of reasons that can lead teenagers to drink alcohol.
 In some cases, adolescents may simply “feel ready” to try alcohol, while in others, there may be more troubling factors at play.
 It may be helpful to assess what is causing them to drink alcohol and engage in other risky practices.